ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Complete Code

-You can inspect the [diffs between v0.4.10 and tutorial branch](https://github.com/ava-labs/subnet-evm/compare/v0.4.10...helloworld-official-tutorial-v2) for the complete code.
+You can inspect the [Hello World Pull Request](https://github.com/ava-labs/subnet-evm/pull/535/files) for the complete code.

 For a full-fledged example, you can also check out the [Reward Manager Precompile](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/rewardmanager/)